 The University offers a wide range of training for researchers to enable them to carry out their duties and to develop their knowledge and skills throughout their career, repeating training where necessary to ensure that skills are kept up-to-date.
 Researchers should identify needs for training when they arise and report them to their manager or other appropriate person as identified by their department.

-The Learning and Development Centre (LDC) is the staff training unit for the University.
-Learning and development is for every member of staff at the University.
-The LDC has a range of opportunities for staff and bespoke opportunities for departments.
+Organisational Development (OD) provides a range of programmes, services and products designed to support your personal, technical, professional and career development.
+Learning and development is for every member of staff at the University and the Academic Development Centre has a range of opportunities for staff and bespoke opportunities for departments.
 A number of departments also offer bespoke and tailored training for its staff, researchers and student and you are advised to contact your Head of Department or other appropriate person as identified by your department.

 CRN West Midlands training opportunites

 The Health Research Authority (HRA) offer free e-learning module for researchers, R&D staff, study sponsors, research ethics committee members and the wider research community.

 Training for those undertaking medical research and/or research involving the use of Human Tissue:

 Good Clinical Practice (GCP)

 The International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Good Clinical Practice (GCP) and Medical Research Council GCP guidelines both state that "Each individual involved in conducting a trial should be qualified by education, training and experience to perform his or her respective task(s)."
 To comply with these regulations, all members of staff must maintain a complete record of their ongoing personal development to demonstrate that they are competent to perform duties appropriate to their role in each trial.